-During the year, Depaul UK paid invoices and management costs of £27k (2020: £713k) on behalf of Depaul Housing Services and Depaul Housing Services charged rental income of £70k (2020: £70k) to Depaul UK.
-In 2020, Depaul UK madea grant to Depaul Housing Services for £403k as a contribution towards the Manchester Safestop refurbishment project and £25k was returned by Depaul Housing Services this year.
-As at 31 December 2021 Depaul Housing Services owed £286k (2020: £300k) to Depaul UK.
-The amounts owed at year end between Depaul Housing Services and Depaul UK are disclosed in notes 6 and 7 above.
+During the year, Depaul UK charged Depaul Housing Services £12k (2021: £8k) for management costs and Depaul Housing Services charged rental income of £322k (2021: £70k) to Depaul UK.
+Depaul UK also made payments of £61k (2021: £20k) on behalf of Depaul Housing Services and these were recharged via the intercompany account.
+The amounts owed at year end between Depaul Housing Services and Depaul UK are disclosed in notes 5 to 7.

-10. Operating Surplus
+11. Operating surplus